babyfish-ct/graphql-ts-client/example/client/apollo-demo/README.md

 #### Refetch quries when scalar field changed.

-We've disucssed the DepartmentManager only interested in the changes of associations most of time, because the changes of scalar fields can be handled by Apollo cache.
+We've disucssed the DependencyManager only interested in the changes of associations most of the time, because the changes of scalar fields can be handled by Apollo cache.

 In [apllo-demo](./), I built a case that needs to trigger refetching based on the change of the scalar fields: Employee supports a scalar field "salary", and Department supports as scalar field "avgSalary", this is a computed field, it means the average salary of its employees.